 Special products / references

-Swedish Ministry of Foreign Affairs
+Swedish Ministry for Foreign Affairs

-Since 1981, we have been manufacturing table linen and napkins for all Swedish embassies around the world in the "Three crowns" pattern on behalf of the Swedish Ministry of Foreign Affairs.
+Since 1981, we have been manufacturing table linen and napkins for all Swedish embassies around the world in the "Three Crowns" pattern on behalf of the Swedish Ministry of Foreign Affairs.
 Designer Sofia Vidén.

 Three crowns

-Excerpt from the book "Att väva sin historia": After the almost shocking exhibition LIN at Märta Österdahl's in 1982, an incredible amount happened for the LINneväveriet in Klässbol.
-We got to set up more phone lines in the house and confidence had grown.
-Soon after, the then head of the Royal Building Board, Göran Faust, contacted us and asked for a quote for linen napkins and linen tablecloths for Swedish embassies around the world.
-This meant impact on the public.
+Excerpt from the book “Weaving one’s history”: After the almost shocking exhibition LIN at Märta Österdahl’s in 1982, an incredible amount happened for the LInneväveriet in Klässbol.
+We had to set up more telephone lines in the building and our self-confidence had grown.
+Shortly afterwards, the then head of the Royal Building Agency, Göran Faust, contacted us and asked for a quote for linen napkins and linen tablecloths for Swedish embassies around the world.
+This had a public impact.
 Klässbols accepted the challenge.
-Behind the proposal was Astri Sampe's stance on the issue.
-You could have thought of synthetic fiber, but Astrid Sampe insisted on linen and had pointed out the Klässbolsföretaget.
-For the purpose and for the increased quality requirement, a brand new loom and very finely spun yarn were required.
-The Swedish Building Agency's order meant copying the canvases for Swedish embassies that Sofie Widén had drawn in the 1940s.
+Behind the proposal was Astri Sampe’s stance on the issue.
+Synthetic fiber could have been considered, but Astrid Sampe insisted on linen and had singled out the Klässbols company.
+For the purpose and for the increased quality requirements, a completely new loom and very finely spun yarn were required.
+The Building Agency’s order meant copying the tablecloths for Swedish embassies that Sofie Widén had designed in the 1940s.

 Satellite